gradle/community/docs/README.md

 ## Contributing

-See the [Community Resources](https://gradle.org/resources/) for the links to the contributing guidelines.
 All contributions are welcome!
+See the [Contributing Guidelines](./contributing/README.md) for the links to specific resources and guidelines.

-If you want to contribute anything to this repository, just submit a pull request.
+If you want to contribute anything to this `gradle/community` repository, just submit a pull request.